Skip to Content

 Pomeranian Health Guarantee

-Lots of places have “lemon laws” which mean a breeder is obliged to pay for medical bills or refund up to triple the amount paid for the dog in the first place.
-Even the temperament of a dog is covered by a guarantee because nobody wants a dog who bites as that may result in a lawsuit.
+Lots of places have “lemon laws,” which mean a breeder is obliged to pay for medical bills or refund up to triple the amount paid for the dog in the first place.
+Even the temperament of a dog is covered by a guarantee because nobody wants a dog who bites, as that may result in a lawsuit.

-You’ll need to be available to offer advice to buyers regarding medical issues, behavioral problems and training and this support service is likely to continue for 10-15 years.
+You’ll need to be available to offer advice to buyers regarding medical issues, behavioral problems, and training, and this support service is likely to continue for 10-15 years.

 If you’re making your dog available as a Pomeranian stud service, you still have a responsibility to care for all puppies bred as a result, as do the owners of the female Pomeranian bred to your Pomeranian stud dog.